 - Face coverings should fit snugly and must cover the nose and mouth.

-Maintain Physical Distancing - 6 feet apart
+Maintain Physical Distancing - 3 to 6 feet apart

 - Students will observe physical distancing in all areas including: